What are you waiting for……. For this movie to get over. 😛

 Christian and Anastasia have a boring conversation, then she goes out in the rain overcome with lust for Christian Grey.
 Then we see a series of instances that clearly highlights everything that is wrong with the romantic aspect of this movie.

-- A hero who doesn’t do romance and a heroine who simply don’t care.
-The movie is about how Christian tries to convince Ana to be his sexual slave as he is practicing BDSM.
+A hero who doesn’t do romance and a heroine who simply don’t care.
+The movie is about how Christian tries to convince Ana to be his sex slave as he is practising BDSM.

 The movie is one of the biggest April fool jokes for someone who witnessed all the hype in social media.
 The entire film is nothing but a bare space with a piece of a plot cut into pieces, scattered here and there, making no sense as to why it became a blockbuster.
 I fell asleep after the first 30 minutes.